AkaniX3/Memoir-Lab/source/_posts/BtSCTF-2025-writeup.md

 > File: "Sus_data"

-This time i got a data file with no info using file info cmds & tools.
+This time i got a data file and found no info even after using file info cmds & tools.

 I opened it in `hexeditor` and obviously found that the file format is wrong.